alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 ... **with these caveats:**

-  * you must have unit tests, to prove that the code
+  * you must write unit tests, to prove that the code
     * (a) does what you want
     * (b) doesn't do anything you *don't* want
   * you should refactor the code after you get it to work